National Suicide Prevention Lifeline

 Please report a concern if the person is:

 This list is meant to be a guideline and is not inclusive.
-If there is an imminent threat to self or others, call Benedictine University Police at (630) 829-6666 and/or 9-1-1.
+If there is an imminent threat to self or others, call 9-1-1.
+For non-emergencies, contact Campus Safety at (630) 829-6122.

 TAT meets on a monthly basis or sooner, if need be, and is called when a person of concern is identified.
 This person could show signs of suicidal ideation, attempts, threats or gestures, behavior determined to be, or of concern, that may be potentially destructive or violent to self or others.
 TAT is a subgroup of C.A.R.E. and members of C.A.R.E. are also members of TAT so there is consistent communication.